$Q$-Laguerre spectral density and quantum chaos in the Wishart-Sachdev-Ye-Kitaev model: Ansatz for the spectral density of the circular WSYK model with M>1

 \section{Ansatz for the spectral density of the circular WSYK model with \texorpdfstring{$M>1$}{M>1}}

 In this Appendix, we consider the circular WSYK model with $M>1$.
 Proceeding as before, we will first give the leading-order spectral density in the strict limit $N\to\infty$ with fixed $\qb$.
-Contrary to the $M=1$ case, we were not able to find the exact density for $\qb\propto\sqrt{N}$ (equivalently, the density to next-to-leading order for fixed $\qb$), as we did not find the $Q$-orthogonal polynomials whose moments exactly reproduce the moments of our model.
-Nevertheless, we propose an ansatz in terms of generalized Al-Salam-Chihara Q-Laguerre polynomials that describes the numerical results for large $M$ (i.e., scaling with $N$) to very high accuracy.
+Contrary to the $M=1$ case, we were not able to find a density that is exact to next-to-leading order, as we did not find the $Q$-orthogonal polynomials whose moments exactly reproduce the moments of our model.
+Nevertheless, we propose an ansatz in terms of generalized Al-Salam-Chihara $Q$-Laguerre polynomials that describes the numerical results for large $M$ (i.e., scaling with $N$) to very high accuracy.

 The leading-order moments (ignoring commutations) are obtained by setting, in Eq.~(\ref{eq:moments_W_sum_permutations}), $t(\sigma)=1$ for all $\sigma\in\mathcal{S}_p$,

 where we recall that $\mathrm{cyc}(\sigma)$ is the number of cycles in the permutation $\sigma$ (number of closed loops in the respective diagram) and we rewrote the sum in terms of the number of permutations of $p$ elements with $k$ cycles, which is known as the unsigned Stirling number of the first kind, $c(p,k)$.\footnote{The unsigned Stirling numbers of the first kind are tabulated as sequence A130534 in the OEIS~\cite{OEIS_A130534}.} Now, it is known that $c(p,k)$ are also the coefficients of the polynomial $M(M+1)(M+2)\cdots(M+p-1)=(M+p-1)!/(M-1)!$, expanded in increasing powers of $M$, i.e., $M(M+1)(M+2)\cdots(M+p-1)=\sum_{k=1}^p c(p,k)M^k$.
 Thus, we conclude that the traces of $W$ are given by